Experiments power breakthrough discovery in both the Scientific Method and our adaptation of it for entrepreneurship:

 3. Shortlist Solutions

 These ideas or strategies are then shared, ranked, and shortlisted in another team meeting (sprint planning).
-During these discussions, we use a meritocratic voting method that places more emphasis on proposals that are based on empirical evidence versus sheer will (less grounded leaps of faith).
+During these discussions, we use a meritocratic voting method that emphasizes proposals based on empirical evidence versus sheer will (less grounded leaps of faith).

-We are also less concerned about scoping effort at this stage.
+We are also less concerned about scoping efforts at this stage.
 There is an art to breaking any grand strategy (like building a feature or trying a new growth hacking technique) into small, fast, additive experiments.
-The first step is embracing a time-constraint.
+The first step is embracing a time constraint.

 We don’t always get to completely validate an idea within a 2-week sprint window, but we often get to completely invalidate the idea in that time.